-However the second part, about the posterior pelvic tilt, ensures a stronger TA contraction, and it’s also a really great way to help protect your lower back during certain exercises.
+The second part, about the posterior pelvic tilt, ensures a stronger TA contraction.
+Having a very slight posterior pelvic tilt is a good way a really great way to help protect your lower back during certain exercises.

 Often, when your core muscles are weak, your body will try to compensate by arching your back.
 This puts unhealthy stress on your lower back (I actually start to feel pain when I do it, which is a great way to know when I don’t have proper form!).